lephamtuyen/challenges-in-rl/README.md

 - For some domains such as robotics, control systems, real-time inference is very importance.
-The time from collected the data to making decision should less than a limited runtime.
+The time from collected the data to making decision should be less than a limited runtime.

 <a name="realtime-trending"></a>
 #### Researches (still challenge)